mnbroatch/bondage.js/README.md

 # Other included versions

-A minified version exists at `@mnbroatch/bondage/dist/bondage.ie.js`.
+A minified version exists at `@mnbroatch/bondage/dist/bondage.min.js`.

-If you need compatibility with internet explorer, you can transpile yourself or use `@mnbroatch/bondage/dist/bondage.ie.js`.
+If you need compatibility with internet explorer, you can transpile for yourself or use `@mnbroatch/bondage/dist/bondage.ie.js`.

 # Development